 Second, retail banks provide a safe place for people to deposit their money.
-Savings accounts, certificates of deposit and other financial products offer a better rate of return compared to stuffing their money under a mattress.
-Banks base their interest rates on the Fed funds rate and Treasury bond interest rates.
-That's why they rise and fall over time.
+Savings accounts, certificates of deposit, and other financial products offer a better rate of return compared to stuffing their money under a mattress.
+Banks base their interest rates on the fed funds rate and Treasury bond interest rates.
+These rise and fall over time.
 The Federal Deposit Insurance Corporation insures most of these deposits.

-Third, retail banks allow you to manage your money with checking accounts and debit cards.
-That means you don't have to do all your transactions with dollar bills and coins.
-All of this can be done online, making it an added convenience.
+Third, retail banks allow you, the customer, to manage your money with checking accounts and debit cards.
+You don't have to do all your transactions with dollar bills and coins.
+All of this can be done online, making banking an added convenience.

 Types of Retail Banks

 There are many smaller community banks as well.
-They focus on building relationships with the people in their local towns, cities and regions.
-They usually have less than $1 billion in total assets.
+They focus on building relationships with the people in their local towns, cities, and regions.
+They have less than $10 billion in total assets.

 Credit unions are another type of retail bank.
-They restrict services to employees of companies or schools.
-They operate as non-profits.
-That means they can offer better terms to savers and borrowers because they aren't as focused on profitability as the bigger banks.
+They may restrict services to employees of companies or schools.
+They operate as nonprofits.
+They may offer better terms to savers and borrowers because they aren't as focused on profitability as the bigger banks.

 How Retail Banks Work

-Retail banks use the depositors' funds to give out loans.
-They make money by charging higher interest rates on loans than they pay on deposits.
+Retail banks use the depositors' funds to make loans.
+To make a profit, banks charge higher interest rates on loans than they pay on deposits.
 This is how they make a profit.

 How They Affect the U.S. Economy and You

-Most retail banks sold off their mortgages to large banks in the secondary market.
-For this reason, and because they had large deposits, they were primarily spared from the banking credit crisis of 2007.
+Most retail banks sell their mortgages to large banks in the secondary market.
+They retain their large deposits.
+As a result, they were spared from the worst of the 2007 banking crisis.

 Retail Banking History

-It also allowed banks to raise interest rates on deposits and loans.
+Deregulation allowed banks to raise interest rates on deposits and loans.
 In fact, it overrode state limits on interest rates.
-Banks no longer had to direct a portion of their funds towards specific industries, such as home mortgages.
+Banks no longer had to direct a portion of their funds toward specific industries, such as home mortgages.
 They could instead use their funds in a wide range of loans, including commercial investments.

 In 1999, the Gramm-Leach-Bliley Act repealed Glass-Steagall.
 It allowed banks to invest in even riskier ventures.
 They promised to restrict themselves to low-risk securities.
 That would diversify their portfolios and lower risk.
 But as competition increased, even traditional banks invested in risky derivatives to increase profit and shareholder value.

 All these extra factors forced banks to cut costs.
 They closed rural branch banks.
 They relied more on ATMs and less on tellers.
-They focused on personal services to high net worth clients, and began charging more fees to everyone else.
-(Source: "A Brief History of Retail Banking," The Wall Street Journal, September 17, 2017.)
+They focused on personal services to high-net-worth clients and began charging more fees to everyone else.